Speeding Up Distributed Machine Learning Using Codes: Coded Shuffling

-\paragraph{General Coded Shuffling Scheme} To formally describe the coded shuffling algorithm, we define some notation.
-Let ${A}(\mathcal{J}) \in \mathbb{R}^{| \mathcal{J}| \times r}, ~ \mathcal{J} \subset [q]$ be the concatenation of $|\mathcal J |$ rows of matrix ${ A}$ with indices in $\mathcal J$.
+We let $\ba(\mathcal{J}) \in \mathbb{R}^{| \mathcal{J}| \times r}, ~ \mathcal{J} \subset [q]$ be the concatenation of $|\mathcal J |$ rows of matrix $\ba$ with indices in $\mathcal J$.
 Assume that each worker node has a cache of size $s$ data rows (or $s \times r$ real numbers).
 In order to be able to fully store the data matrix across the worker nodes, we impose the inequality condition $q/n \leq s$.
 Further, clearly if $s > q$, the data matrix can be fully stored at each worker node, eliminating the need for any shuffling.
 Thus, without loss of generality we assume that $s \leq q$.
 As explained earlier working on the same data points at each worker node in all the iterations of the iterative optimization algorithm leads to slow convergence.
 Thus, to enhance the statistical efficiency of the algorithm, the data matrix is shuffled after each iteration.
-More precisely, at each iteration, the set of data rows $[q] \triangleq \{ 1,2,\ldots, q\}$ is partitioned uniformly at random into $n$ subsets $S_i, ~ 1 \leq i \leq n$ so that $\cup_{i=1}^{n} S_i = [q]$ and $S_i \cap S_j = \emptyset$ when $i \neq j$; thus, each worker node computes a fresh local function of the data.
-Clearly, the data set that worker $i$ works on has cardinality $q/n$, i.e., $|S_i| = q / n$.
-We refer to each of these subsets as a {\em mini-batch} of the dataset.
-Since, the mini-batches are non-overlapping, the data sampling we consider here is {\em without replacement}.
+More precisely, at each iteration $t$, the set of data rows $[q]$ is partitioned uniformly at random into $n$ subsets $S^t_i, ~ 1 \leq i \leq n$ so that $\cup_{i=1}^{n} S^t_i = [q]$ and $S^t_i \cap S^t_j = \emptyset$ when $i \neq j$; thus, each worker node computes a fresh local function of the data.
+Clearly, the data set that worker $i$ works on has cardinality $q/n$, i.e., $|S^t_i| = q / n$.
+Note that the sampling we consider here is {\em without replacement}, and hence these data sets are non-overlapping.